47tibo/findFlickr/README.md

 ## Improvements
   - hook onto the resize event to recompute viewport's height
-  - improve infinite scroll under Android tab
+  - improve infinite scroll under Android's tabs
   - each photo is wrapped into a link -> display the image in original size when clicking